User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 ## General Introduction ##

 Hey, welcome to the Stamm Developer Wiki.
 Great to see that you wanna use the API.

 Let me tell you, it's easier to use the API as you thought.

-Just read the next Pages and learn how to work with it.
+Just read the next pages and learn how to work with it.

 ## Where to start ##
 The API is divided in six parts.